Referendum entities

 Lodging a referendum return

-Referendum entities will lodge returns through the eReturns portal.
+Referendum returns can be lodged through the eReturns portal.

 Publication of referendum returns